Leadership

 Leslie Carpenter tracks legislation across the country and assists in educating and mobilizing advocates in their respective states to help support the passage of legislation in their own states.
 Carpenter has been active at the state level in Iowa, as a volunteer lobbyist, NAMI Iowa Board Member, and public speaker.
 Previously, she successfully led the effort to start Iowa’s first AOT Program in the 6th Judicial District.
 She and her husband have 2 adult children, one of whom lives with a severe Schizoaffective Disorder.
 Carpenter has a bachelor’s degree in Physical Therapy and retired from her 34 year career as a PT in order to work on reducing barriers to treatment for people with SMI.

-Jerri Clark supports help seekers through the TAC Helpline, develops content for the Joan C. Scott Community Resource Center, and supports TAC grassroots advocacy networks.
-Clark dedicates her work to the memory of her son, Calvin, who died from suicide at 23 after a four-year struggle with a severe mental illness that was poorly cared for within a system full of barriers.
+Jerri Clark supports help seekers through the TAC Helpline, develops content for the Schizophrenia and Psychosis Resource Center, supports TAC grassroots advocacy networks, and offers a seminar on coping with ambiguous losses related to SMI.
+Clark dedicates her work to the memory of her son, Calvin, whose psychotic condition and suicide death are documented in her memoir of self-help, Gone Before Gone: When Mental Illness Steals Someone You Love.
 Previously, Clark worked for a nonprofit organization in Washington State to support families seeking services for their children with disabilities.
 She has a bachelor’s degree in journalism from the University of Kansas.

 Leslie Craig contributes writing, editing, formatting, strategy and project management in her role as Communications Manager for TAC.
 Leslie has experience at the nexus of communications, administration, and operations for dynamic nonprofits operating in the social and environmental justice spheres.
 Leslie has a bachelor’s degree in English Language and Literature from Wilmington College and a master’s degree in Strategic Communications from Purdue University.

-Nate Evans creates videos and designs for TAC’s website and social media pages.
+Nate Evans develops, implements, and oversees creative content strategy across all of TAC’s platforms.
 Nate graduated with a master’s in public health administration and policy and a bachelor’s in neuroscience from the University of Minnesota.
 He worked with Minnesota Recovery Corps and Catholic Charities Twin Cities as a substance use project coordinator and COVID contact tracer across Twin Cities homeless shelters.

 Brooke Gentry coordinates educational offerings and events on assisted outpatient treatment and manages assisted outpatient treatment (AOT) resources.
 Brooke also supports the implementation team as they consult and provide technical assistance to entities implementing AOT across the country.
 Previously, Brooke worked at Expect Miracles Foundation providing financial assistance to young adult cancer survivors.
 While there, she utilized Salesforce to award and administer grants, as well as aid applicants.
 Brooke has a bachelor’s degree in religious studies with a minor in Mandarin from Colby College.